Action – Italia Viva

-Action – Italia Viva (Azione – Italia Viva; A–IV), informally known as the Third Pole (Terzo Polo), is a liberal and centrist parliamentary group and electoral list which ran in the 2022 Italian general election.
-The list is led by Carlo Calenda.
+Action – Italia Viva (Azione – Italia Viva; A–IV), informally known as the Third Pole (Terzo Polo), was a liberal and centrist parliamentary group and electoral list which ran in the 2022 Italian general election.
+The list was led by Carlo Calenda.
 During the 19th legislature, it named its parliamentary group Action – Italia Viva – Renew Europe in the Chamber and the Senate.